 Sophie Hatter was the eldest of three sisters.
 She was not even the child of a poor woodcutter, which might have given her some chance of success!
 Her parents were well to do and kept a ladies’ hat shop in the prosperous town of Market Chipping.”

-That is how the first book of the Howl’s Moving Castle‘s trilogy begins.
+This is how the first book of the Howl’s Moving Castle or The Land of Ingary Trilogy begins.
 Some of you might find this name familiar ’cause some years ago the well known Studio Ghibli released a movie, with Hayao Miyazaki as director, based on this book.
 The name of the movie?
-The same one as the trilogy, the first book and this post: Howl’s Moving Castle.
-As it can be noticed from the very first lines of this book, the writing style of Diana Wynne Jones is really unconventional.
+The same one as the trilogy, its first book and this post: Howl’s Moving Castle.From the very first lines of this book, you can notice that the writing style of Diana Wynne Jones is quite unconventional.
 Even though it is a book for teenagers or young adults, its sarcastic and fun tone makes it a good read for everyone.

-Rumor says that Howl is an evil wizard that devours the hearts of young ladies so taking that into account and after striking a bargain with the fire-demon who lives in the castle, Calcifer, she decides to live there and hire herself as the castle’s cleaner while she looks for a way to break her spell.
-And this is how Sophie, Calcifer, Howl y his apprentice Michael will live a series of adventures which readers will definetily enjoy.
+Rumor says that Howl is an evil wizard that devours the hearts of young ladies so taking that into account, and after striking a bargain with the fire-demon who lives in the castle, Calcifer, she decides to live there and hire herself as the castle’s cleaner while she looks for a way to break the spell she’s under.
+And this is how Sophie, Calcifer, Howl y his apprentice, Michael, will live a series of adventures which readers will definetily enjoy.

-In my opinion, this book was a breath of fresh air not only for the peculiar way of writing of it author but also for the mere story that it tells us.
-It is one of those books that, once you have finished it, leaves you a feeling of happiness (something like mental peace).
-I’ve really fallen in love with ‘Howl’s Moving Castle’ and each one of its inhabitants.
+Through the pages of this book, you have no choice but to fall in love with Howl’s Moving Castle and each one of its inhabitants.
 With Sophie and her willing and strong personality, with the egoist, vain and conceited Howl, with the lovable and rude Calcifer, with the happy and dreamy Michael and even with Sophie’s family.